tgmattso/ParProgForPhys/README.md

 For the parallel programming courses, always start with the file *OpenMP_CPU.pdf*.
 This segment of the course introduces key concepts in parallel programming through a series of exercises in parallel programming on a CPU.
 After that CPU focussed introduction to parallel computing, the sequnce splits.
 If there is little time, there is a lecture in the file *Other_par_prog_envs.pdf* that summarizes programming for GPUs and clusters.
 If time is not an issue, there are hands-on courses for cluster computing (*MPI_intro_hands_on.pdf*) and GPU computing (*OpenMP_GPU.pdf*).

+I also include in this repository my materials for an hands-on course on floating point arithmetic.

 This content is under a creative commons license.
 You can do whatever you want with it, but please cite me (Tim Mattson).